 The vegetation is determined by the relief and by pedo-climatic elements, being displayed in floors.
 Mountain areas are covered by coniferous forests (especially spruce fir), mixture forests (beech, fir-tree, spruce fir) and beech forests.
-Higher peaks are covered by alpine lawns and bushes of dwarf pine, juniper, bilberry etc. In the hills and plateaux, there are broad-leaved forests, prevailing beech, common oak or durmast oak; the main forest species often met on low hills and high plains are Quercus cerris and Quercus frainetto.
+Higher peaks are covered by alpine lawns and bushes of dwarf pine, juniper, bilberry etc. In the hills and plateaus, there are broad-leaved forests, prevailing beech, common oak or durmast oak; the main forest species often met on low hills and high plains are Quercus cerris and Quercus frainetto.
 Forests cover about one-fourth of the land.
-The typical steppe and silvosteppe vegetation, which covered the areas of low humidity in Dobrogea Plateau, Romanian

-Plain, Moldova Plateau and Western Plain, has been mostly replaced by agricultural crops.
+The typical steppe and silvosteppe vegetation, which covered the areas of low humidity in Dobrogea Plateau, Romanian Plain, Moldova Plateau and Western Plain, has been mostly replaced by agricultural crops.

-The territory of the country is devised in 41 counties, with 265 towns (of which 93 municipalities) and 2,686 communes (consisting of 13,092 villages), and Bucharest Municipality.
-The population of Romania, as following the last Census of population, March 2002, was of 21,698,181 inhabitants - with a density of about 91 people per km2.
-These preliminary data show a decreasing by 1 million persons from the previous census, ten years ago.
-Only 7 cities have a population of over 300,000 and 16 cities have a population of over 100,000.
-Bucharest, the capital city, has about 2.9 million inhabitants.
+The territory of the country is devised in 41 counties, with 265 towns (of which 93 municipalities) and 2,687 communes (consisting of 13,285 villages), and Bucharest Municipality.
+The population of Romania, as following the last Census of population, March 27, 2002, was of 21,680,974 inhabitants - with a density of about 90.9 people per km2.
+These data show a decreasing by more than 1.1 million persons from the previous census, ten years ago.
+Only 7 cities have a population of over 300,000 plus other 12 cities have a population of over 100,000.
+Bucharest, the capital city, has about 2.3 million inhabitants.
 Table 1 shows the historical statistics concerning population information.